-Of all the creatures whose existence are crucial to the growth of fruit, vegetables and crops on this planet, the bee and the earthworm are prime contenders.
+Of all the creatures whose existence are crucial to the growth of edible crops on this planet, the bee and the earthworm are prime contenders.
 Of the two, I suggest the worm is the more essential.
 The bee is, indeed, the most prodigious pollinator of flora, but it is not alone in this.
-Other insects also acquire pollen (perhaps by accident rather than the ‘be-all and end-all’ of the bee) and fertilise plants on their travels.
+Other insects also acquire pollen (perhaps by accident rather than the "be-all and end-all" design of the bee) and fertilise plants on their travels.
 But the worm alone excretes a waste product essential for the healthy development of plants.
 Without this lowly creature there would be no agriculture, no horticulture, no domestic vegetable garden.

 The ‘worm farm’ comprises three tiered plastic trays, with perforated bottoms plus lid, resting on a base tray standing on four legs which acts a reservoir.
 (Only two tiered trays are needed at any one time - the third tray is used for rotation purposes.)
 A worm consumes organic matter that passes through its system and is converted into the most essential waste product on our planet.
 It is capable of eating the equivalent of its own body weight every three days, which is much to its productive effort.

 Without the ‘casts’ that the worm expels from its body the Earth’s top soils would remain infertile.
 By digesting organic matter the worm accelerates the process of decomposition many hundred times, and the end-product is a sterile compound material rich in chemical nutrients essential for the growth of plants upon which human life depends.
 The worm cast also contains micro bacteria that continue to break down undecomposed organic material.
 It provides a continuous process of soil enrichment and water retention, which is a real and present problem in Western Australia.